-Medical Facilities: Columbia Clear Lake Regional Medical Center, a privately-owned hospital offering 24-hour emergency service, is located some six miles northwest of the District and St. John's Hospital is located on NASA Road 1 approximately 5 miles north of the District.
+Medical Facilities: Columbia Clear Lake Regional Medical Center, a privately-owned hospital offering 24-hour emergency service, is located some six miles northwest of the District and Methodist Clear Lake Hospital is located on NASA Road 1 approximately 5 miles north of the District.
 In addition, Mainland Center Hospital is located in Texas City approximately 10 miles south of the District.

 Recreational Facilities: Recreation facilities in the District are available to residents in the District.
 These facilities include a recreation complex, including a swimming pool with a children's splash play area and an elaborate playground area.
-The City owned "Hometown Heroes Park" is located at the southwest corner of the District.
-This park was developed with 4B funds contributed by the City from 4B Sales Tax and includes 2 indoor gymnasiums, and meeting and exercise rooms.
+The City of League City owned "Hometown Heroes Park" is located at the southwest corner of the District.
+This park was developed with Type B Sales Tax funds contributed by the City of League City's Type B economic developed corporations and includes 2 indoor gymnasiums, and meeting and exercise rooms.
 The park grounds provide for walking, jogging, and passive recreation, and includes 2 lighted soccer fields and abundant parking on land provided by Tuscan Lakes Development, L.P.
 Additionally, there are numerous outdoor recreational areas located in close proximity to the District, including the Chester L. Davis Sportsplex and League City's Big League Dreams Sports Complex which offer numerous ball fields along with other sporting venues, Clear Lake and Galveston Bay which offer a variety of water sports and marinas, and Armand Bayou which offers nature hikes and birding opportunities.
 There are approximately 15 public or private golf courses located within a short drive of the District.

 The Village at Tuscan Lakes is a gated community with single-family homes for age-qualified 55+ adults, offering a resort setting.
-A 9,000 square foot recreation center is available to The Village at Tuscan Lakes residents with a multitude of amenities for an active lifestyle.
+A 9,000 square foot recreation center is available to The Village at Tuscan Lakes residents with a number of amenities for an active lifestyle.

 Schools: The District is located in Dickinson Independent School District which provides bus service to students living over two miles from their school campus.
-Students in the District attend the following state-accredited schools:
+Students in the District attend the following Dickinson Independent School District Schools: